Lugadilu/Lugadilu.github.io/_lab-challenges/Tryhackme-agent-sudo.md

 The text is encoded, and is a base64, gogle cyber chef and use it to decode this .
 We see  Area51, but we dont know where to use
 Since we are hinted with steg, we can try steg utility ie **steghide extract -sf cute-alien.jpg** we get name and password for james. password **hackerrules!**

-since ssh was open, we can use the above to login to james
+since ssh was open, we can use the above to login to james. and obtain the first flag we also have an image that we can analyze, we use get on ftp but it cant work on SSH, we can only work remotely and try and reach james
+On a new window, run **scp james@10.10.221.89:~/Alien_autospy.jpg ./Alien_autospy.jpg** and view it

+Use reverse image search to upload the image and try to find where and when it was taken.

+#### priviledge escalation
+we are login into james, and we need to escalate to root.
+WE can try to find out the sudo version of this machine, ie **sudo --version** in james account and use chatgpt to give you a command to exploit this and give root access.